Types Of Gluten Testing For Kids

 So NCGS is pretty "young" as a condition and still not everyone thinks it's a thing.

-It's a thing though.
-I find about 9/10 of the kids we work with have NCGS and when we take out the gluten they feel a heck of a lot better as inflammation comes down.
+When I check the kids I work with for clues about NCGS I find them in about 9/10 of cases.
+For these kids, inflammation caused by gluten is often a big part of their story and when we take it out they feel a heck of a lot better as inflammation comes down.

-To find out about NCGS you'll want an antibody test.
-And you want to look at more than just Gliadin - the type of gluten doctors will test for to determine Celiac Disease.
+To find out about NCGS you'll want an antibody test that looks at IgG and IgA response, and you want to look at more than just Gliadin - the type of gluten reaction doctors will look for to determine Celiac Disease.

 The Bottom Line on Gluten Testing

-The goal in the work we do is to identify and reduce inflammation.
-And out of all the things we eat gluten is probably the most common inflammatory trigger.
+My goal when I work with families is to identify and reduce inflammation so a child's nervous system can stop being on such high alert.
+Food can be a source of inflammation and gluten is probably the most common inflammatory food trigger.
 For most families, I suggest removing it for at least a trial while we dig to find other sources of inflammation.

-But if you want some solid data about gluten, a combination of genetic and antibody testing is probably your best bet.
+If you want some solid data about gluten, a combination of genetic and antibody testing is your best bet.
 If you can only afford one, I'd go with the antibody test.